Aliases for RAPGEF3 Gene

 - CAMP-Regulated Guanine Nucleotide Exchange Factor I 3 4

 - Rap Guanine Nucleotide Exchange Factor (GEF) 3 2 3

 - Exchange Factor Directly Activated By CAMP 1 3 4

 - CAMP-GEFI 3 4

 External Ids for RAPGEF3 Gene

 GeneCards Summary for RAPGEF3 Gene

-RAPGEF3 (Rap Guanine Nucleotide Exchange Factor (GEF) 3) is a Protein Coding gene.
-Among its related pathways are Ras signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include guanyl-nucleotide exchange factor activity and cAMP binding.
-An important paralog of this gene is RASGEF1B.
+RAPGEF3 (Rap Guanine Nucleotide Exchange Factor 3) is a Protein Coding gene.
+Diseases associated with RAPGEF3 include Leukocyte Adhesion Deficiency, Type Iii and Asthma.
+Among its related pathways are Integrin alphaIIb beta3 signaling and Platelet activation, signaling and aggregation.
+GO annotations related to this gene include guanyl-nucleotide exchange factor activity and cAMP-dependent protein kinase regulator activity.
+An important paralog of this gene is RAPGEF4.

 UniProtKB/Swiss-Prot for RAPGEF3 Gene